Glenn Morris: Biography

 Morris' success at the 1936 Olympics resulted in a brief flurry of fame, including a New York City ticker-tape parade and a statewide Colorado celebration.
 He received the 1936 James E. Sullivan Award as the top amateur athlete in the United States, and he had a short stint as an NBC radio commentator.

-In November 1937, Metro-Goldwyn-Mayer released the ten-minute short film "Decathlon Champion: The Story of Glenn Morris," depicting how he trained for and won the decathlon event.
+In November 1937, Metro-Goldwyn-Mayer released the ten-minute short film Decathlon Champion: The Story of Glenn Morris, depicting how he trained for and won the decathlon event.
 Morris portrayed himself in the film, before becoming the fourth Olympic athlete to play Tarzan.
 He appeared in only one Tarzan film, Tarzan's Revenge (1938), an inexpensive independent film produced by Sol Lesser and released by Twentieth Century Fox.
 Reviews for the film cited both the silliness of the production and the exaggerated acting of the theatrically untrained Morris (though Variety called him "a highly acceptable Tarzan").
-After only one minor additional film role, in the 1938 comedy "Hold That Co-ed," Morris left the movie business forever.
+After only one minor additional film role, in the 1938 comedy Hold That Co-Ed, Morris left the movie business forever.

 Morris played four games with the Detroit Lions of the National Football League (NFL) in 1940 before injury curtailed this new career, then worked as an insurance agent.

 During World War II, he served as an officer in the U.S. Navy and was stationed in the Pacific, commanding amphibious-assault landing craft.
 Reportedly wounded, Morris was treated for psychological-trauma issues and spent several months in a naval hospital.

 Later life

 Following his release from duty, Morris worked for a dozen years in construction and as a steel rigger for the Atomic Energy Commission.
 Subsequently, he may have worked off and on as a parking lot attendant, and he was rumored to have been an alcoholic.
 He lived out his last years mostly in Menlo Park, California, and as a patient in veterans hospitals.
 Too ill to attend his induction into the Colorado Sports Hall of Fame in 1967, where he was proclaimed "the world's greatest athlete," Morris nevertheless donated his Olympic gold medal to the Hall.
-The medal was subsequently given, along with Morris's other memorabilia, to Simla High School, which gives an annual Glenn Morris Award for athletic and academic excellence; the school, in turn, donated the medal in April 2011 to Colorado State University, the successor to Morris' college alma mater, where it is displayed in the 1926 field house named in his honor.
+The medal was subsequently given, along with Morris's other memorabilia, to Simla High School, which gives an annual Glenn Morris Award for athletic and academic excellence; the school, in turn, donated the medal in April 2011 to Colorado State University, the successor to Morris' college alma mater, where it is displayed in the Iris and Michael Smith Alumni Building.

-At age 61 in 1974, Morris died of congestive heart failure "and other complications" at the veterans hospital in Palo Alto, California, and was buried in Skylawn Memorial Park in nearby San Mateo.
+At age 61 in 1974, Morris died of congestive heart failure "and other complications" at the veterans' hospital in Palo Alto, California, and was buried in Skylawn Memorial Park in nearby San Mateo.

 He was married from 1937 to 1940 to Charlotte Edwards, whom he had met in college.